-(iii) Concentration of credit risk
+(ii) Concentration of credit risk

-The Credit Union minimises concentrations of credit risk in relation to loans by undertaking transactions with a large number of members.
-Credit risk is currently managed in accordance with the Prudential Standards to reduce the Credit Union's exposure to potential failure of counterparties to meet their obligations under the contract or arrangement.
+The credit union minimises concentrations of credit risk in relation to loans by undertaking transactions with a large number of members.
+Credit risk is currently managed in accordance with the Prudential Standards to reduce the credit union's exposure to potential failure of counterparties to meet their obligations under the contract or arrangement.

-The Credit Union's operations are predominately in the Central Queensland region.
-Total loans due from members located in Central Queensland form 94% (\$270,904,674) of the Credit Union's total loans and advances.
+The credit union's operations are predominately in the Central Queensland region.
+Total loans due from members located in Central Queensland form 94% (\$275,125,380) of the credit union's total loans and advances.
 There is no significant exposure to a particular industry or customer group.

-The following groups represent concentrations of financial assets in excess of 10% of capital:
+The following groups represent co oncentrations of financial as sets in excess of 10% of capital :

-101 2022 \$ 2021 \$

-• Authorised Deposit-Taking Institutions Aggregate Amount 70,859,813 86,484,080
+2020 2019

+Authorised Deposit-Takir Þ \$

+Aggregate Amount 58,3 99,74 1 7 45, 731,731

-Number of financial assets 46 47
+Number of financial asse ets 32 28

 The credit policy is that investments are only made to institutions that are creditworthy.
 Directors have established policies that stipulate a maximum percentage that can be invested in any one financial institution at a time.
 The risk of losses from the liquid investments undertaken is reduced by the nature and quality of the independent rating of the investment body and the limits to concentration on one entity.
-Also, the relative size of The Capricornian Ltd compared to the industry is relatively low such that the risk of loss is reduced.
+Also, the relative size of the The Capricornian Ltd compared to the industry is relatively low such that the risk of loss is reduced.